 i 2 j 2

-Where || · ||2 is the Euclidean Norm, and xi · xj is the inner product of two vectors.
+Where || · ||2 is the Euclidean Norm and xi · xj is the inner product of two vectors.

 Evaluation process

-K-Fold cross-validation (CV) is a well-proven approach to verify the algorithms’ resolution ability, model selection, and feature engineering in machine learning.
+K-Fold cross-validation (CV) is a well-proven approach to verify the resolution ability of an algorithm, model selection, and feature engineering in machine learning.
 The CV is carefully designed to propose a robust and confident model, and also proper accuracy comparison to other methods.
 In the CV process, precision, recall, and F-measure are collected.

 Since precision, recall, and F-measure are threshold- dependent, methods are also evaluated via AUC and AUPR.
-In cases where imbalanced data, AUPR is the better criterion for evaluation.
+In cases of imbalanced data, AUPR is the better criterion for evaluation.

-The more details are provided in the supplementary.
+More details are provided in the supplementary file.

 ADAM optimization [47] was used to manipulate the neural network weights to find a promising optimal (minimum) state of the loss function.